ntessore/positional_defaults/README.md

 -----------

-When the package is compiled as a native extension (which is what pip will deliver in the majority of cases), the speed of functions with positional defaults is comparable to the speed of the undecorated functions.
+When the package is compiled as a native extension (which is what pip will deliver in the majority of cases), functions with positional defaults have comparable performance with respect to their undecorated functions.